Mqasim14/reviveall/README.md

 # reviveall

-reviveall is an plugin for ESX with features:
+Reviveall is an plugin for FiveM [ESX] with features:

 - Allows You To Revive All Dead Players